meretimounika/Ecommerce-Sales-Analysis-/README.md

 3. Which product categories and sizes contribute the most to overall revenue?
 4. Which states generate the order volumes?
 5. Which categories have the highest return/cancellation rate?
-6. What is the average order value for each category ?
+6. What is the average price value for each category ?
 ## Data Source
 Source- Kaggle<br>
 Format- CSV<br>